AmazingCookie/AmazingCookie.github.io/_posts/2020-01-03-definition-of-machine-learning.md

 * **Running time**: _O(n<sup>3</sup>)_, since calculating _(X<sup>T</sup>X)<sup>-1</sup>_ takes _O(n<sup>3</sup>)_.

 * **Non-invertibility**: _X<sup>T</sup>X_ may not be invertible, since:
-  1. Parallel(delta equals 0).
-Linear dependences of features.
-In this case, decrease the number of features by finding their relations.
+  1. Linear dependences of features(m < n).
+In this case, decrease the number of features by finding their relations <small> (Involve knowledges about the rank and the singular matrix.
+Refer to [this link](https://zhidao.baidu.com/question/122798589.html) to see why)</small>.
   2. The number of features is huge.
 In this case, delete some features or use "regularization".

 ***